waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 The sensor data file is an aggregate of all published data from the project's nodes.
 By published, we mean:

+{%- if complete %}

 * Data was read from a whitelisted node belonging to the project.
 * Data was read during that node's commissioning period.
+{% else %}

+* Data was read from a whitelisted node belonging to the project.
+* Data was read during that node's commissioning period.
 * Data was read from a whitelisted sensor.
 * Data value passed a simple range check - the value for the parameter is reasonable and within the possible values the sensor can generate.
 No further checks were made on the data.
+{%- endif %}

 The `data.csv.gz` file is a compressed CSV with the following, but not limited to, columns: